Line Flow based SLAM: Line flow based SLAM System

 \subsection{Long-term Optimization}

-The long-term optimization is performed at each keyframe to jointly refine line flows, 3D map, and camera poses.
+The long-term optimization is performed at each keyframe to jointly refine line flows, 3D maps, and camera poses.
 We follow~\cite{Mur-Artal2017} to manage keyframes.
-The management of 3D line map includes 3D line creation, outlier rejection, merging and updating based on line flow representation.
-We triangulate the latest two line segments within each line flow, then, reject outliers and merge correlated 3D lines to maintain a reliable line map.
-After that, we make a local bundle adjustment.
-An optional global optimization with loop detection~\cite{Mur-Artal2014} is performed.
+The management of a 3D line map includes 3D line creation, outlier rejection, merging and updating based on line flow representation.
+We triangulate the latest two line segments within each line flow, reject outliers and merge correlated 3D lines to maintain a reliable line map.
+We then perform a local bundle adjustment.
+Meanwhile, an optional global optimization with loop detection~\cite{Mur-Artal2014} can be performed.

-\textbf{Line flow triangulation.} Triangulation is performed when a line flow has survived at least two key frames and the angle between two planes $\pi_i$ and $\pi_j$ is greater than $1^\circ$ (Fig.~\ref{fig:LineSegmentOperation}~(b)).
-A 3D line $\mathbf{L}=(\mathbf{n}_L^T,\mathbf{v}_L^T)^T$ is represented by intersecting two planes generated from corresponding 2D line segments and the camera centers:
+\textbf{Line flow triangulation.} Triangulation is performed when a line flow has survived at least two key frames and the angle between two planes $\pi_i$ and $\pi_j$ is greater than $1^\circ$ (as illustrated in Fig.~\ref{fig:LineSegmentOperation}~(b)).
+A 3D line $\mathbf{L}=(\mathbf{n}_L^T,\mathbf{v}_L^T)^T$ is represented by intersecting two planes generated from corresponding 2D line segments and the camera centres:

-Then, we check the projection errors between 3D line segment $\mathbf{L}$ and 2D line segment within the corresponding line flow.
-When the number of the outliers is greater than $90\%$ of the number of 2D line segments, we remove the line flow.
+Then, we check the projection errors between the 3D line segment $\mathbf{L}$ and 2D line segment within the corresponding line flow.
+When the number of outliers is greater than $90\%$ of the number of 2D line segments, we remove the line flow.

-We maintain 3D line segment endpoints after a successful triangulation.
-We compute the mean of back-projected 3D endpoint for each 2D line segment as the initial 3D line endpoints.
+We maintain 3D line segment endpoints after successful triangulation.
+We compute the mean of back-projected 3D endpoints for each 2D line segment as the initial 3D line endpoints.
 We leverage 2D start/terminal endpoints to calculate 3D start/terminal endpoints.
-Then, when each new line segment comes in, we update 3D start/terminal endpoints by an averaging operation.
+Then, when each new line segment is entered, we update 3D start/terminal endpoints by an averaging operation.
 The averaging operation is simple and highly efficient because the outlier rejection operation can remove unstable endpoints, and the line flow merging process fuses broken line segments.

-\textbf{Outlier rejection.} As illustrated in Fig.~\ref{fig:LineSegmentOperation}~(c), if a 3D line segment is far from the camera, a small disturbance on the image plane will lead to a large deviation, which makes the 3D line segment highly unstable.
+\textbf{Outlier rejection.} As illustrated in Fig.~\ref{fig:LineSegmentOperation_B}~(a), if a 3D line segment is far from the camera, a small disturbance on the image plane will lead to a large deviation, which makes the 3D line segment highly unstable.
 To handle this issue, we calculate the uncertainty $\mathrm{U}_{\mathbf{e}}$ according to the distance between 2D and 3D line segment endpoints: